ssh ipython notebook tunneling magic

 I pulled together a solution that involves

-trigger to locally launch your
+an iTerm2 trigger to locally launch your

 browser.
 This will work in any programmable terminal that has trigger